github/explore/topics/mvvmcross/index.md

    • Inversion of control and Dependency Injection
    • Lots of plugins for common functionalities
    • Unit test helpers
-   • Complete flexibility - your app is King!
+   • Complete flexibility - your app is King